lanrat/extsort/README.md

 An [external sorting](https://en.wikipedia.org/wiki/External_sorting) library for golang (i.e. on disk sorting) on an arbitrarily channel, even if the generated content doesn't all fit in memory at once.
 Once sorted, it returns a new channel returning data in sorted order.

-In order to remain efficient for all implementations, extsort doesn't handle serialization, but leaves that to the user by operating on objects that implement the `SortType.ToBytes` and `FromBytes` interfaces.
+In order to remain efficient for all implementations, extsort doesn't handle serialization, but leaves that to the user by operating on types that implement the [`SortType.ToBytes`](https://godoc.org/github.com/lanrat/extsort#SortType) and [`FromBytes`](https://godoc.org/github.com/lanrat/extsort#FromBytes) interfaces.

 extsort is not a [stable sort](https://en.wikipedia.org/wiki/Sorting_algorithm#Stability).